d-claassen/dc23-excessive-schema/docs/architecture.md

 - The schema.org type tree and subtype navigation.
 - The adapter registry and its registration mechanism.
+- The `dc23_schema_main_entity` filter where all enrichment logic attaches.
 - The `mentions` injection logic across all registered main entity types.
 - (Future) the Yoast-sidebar UI for type and subtype selection.
-- The merge logic between adapter-provided data and any future overrides.
+- (Future) the merge logic between adapter-provided data and user overrides.

 ### `dc23-excessive-schema` does not own

 - Knowledge of WooCommerce, EDD, TEC, or any source plugin.
 - Schema field derivation.
 Source plugins (or their glue adapters) handle this.
+- The bridging from a source plugin’s filter into the uniform mutation point.
+  That’s the adapter’s job.
 - Storage of source-plugin-native data.

 When code in this plugin checks for a specific source plugin’s presence or